Scout Investments Inc. Cuts Position in Monro, Inc. (NASDAQ:MNRO)

-Scout Investments Inc. lessened its position in shares of Monro, Inc. (NASDAQ:MNRO) by 1.1% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 133,099 shares of the auto parts company’s stock after selling 1,479 shares during the quarter.
-Scout Investments Inc. owned about 0.40% of Monro worth $7,655,000 as of its most recent SEC filing.
+Scout Investments Inc. trimmed its stake in Monro, Inc. (NASDAQ:MNRO) by 1.1% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 133,099 shares of the auto parts company’s stock after selling 1,479 shares during the period.
+Scout Investments Inc. owned approximately 0.40% of Monro worth $7,655,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in MNRO.
-Eagle Bay Advisors LLC purchased a new position in Monro during the 2nd quarter valued at approximately $58,000.
-Captrust Financial Advisors grew its holdings in Monro by 1,470.8% during the 1st quarter.
-Captrust Financial Advisors now owns 1,021 shares of the auto parts company’s stock valued at $67,000 after buying an additional 956 shares in the last quarter.
-Huntington National Bank lifted its stake in shares of Monro by 22.8% in the 2nd quarter.
-Huntington National Bank now owns 1,687 shares of the auto parts company’s stock valued at $107,000 after purchasing an additional 313 shares during the last quarter.
-Nisa Investment Advisors LLC lifted its stake in shares of Monro by 20.0% in the 2nd quarter.
-Nisa Investment Advisors LLC now owns 2,100 shares of the auto parts company’s stock valued at $133,000 after purchasing an additional 350 shares during the last quarter.
-Finally, Occudo Quantitative Strategies LP bought a new stake in shares of Monro in the 2nd quarter valued at approximately $249,000.
+Other large investors also recently bought and sold shares of the company.
+FDx Advisors Inc. lifted its stake in shares of Monro by 6.2% in the 2nd quarter.
+FDx Advisors Inc. now owns 4,374 shares of the auto parts company’s stock valued at $278,000 after purchasing an additional 254 shares during the last quarter.
+Occudo Quantitative Strategies LP bought a new stake in shares of Monro in the 2nd quarter valued at approximately $249,000.
+State Board of Administration of Florida Retirement System lifted its stake in shares of Monro by 5.3% in the 2nd quarter.
+State Board of Administration of Florida Retirement System now owns 12,499 shares of the auto parts company’s stock valued at $794,000 after purchasing an additional 627 shares during the last quarter.
+Principal Financial Group Inc. lifted its stake in shares of Monro by 1.3% in the 1st quarter.
+Principal Financial Group Inc. now owns 274,168 shares of the auto parts company’s stock valued at $18,040,000 after purchasing an additional 3,522 shares during the last quarter.
+Finally, Ergoteles LLC bought a new stake in shares of Monro in the 2nd quarter valued at approximately $254,000.

-In related news, Director John L. Auerbach sold 2,750 shares of the firm’s stock in a transaction that occurred on Monday, November 1st.
-The stock was sold at an average price of $62.47, for a total transaction of $171,792.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Michael T. Broderick bought 2,500 shares of the firm’s stock in a transaction on Tuesday, November 23rd.
-The shares were purchased at an average cost of $60.45 per share, with a total value of $151,125.00.
-The disclosure for this purchase can be found here.
+In other news, CEO Michael T. Broderick bought 2,500 shares of the firm’s stock in a transaction on Tuesday, November 23rd.
+The stock was acquired at an average cost of $60.45 per share, with a total value of $151,125.00.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director John L. Auerbach sold 2,750 shares of Monro stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $62.47, for a total value of $171,792.50.
+The disclosure for this sale can be found here.
 4.40% of the stock is currently owned by company insiders.

 Monro (NASDAQ:MNRO) last issued its quarterly earnings results on Wednesday, October 27th.
 The auto parts company reported $0.62 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.55 by $0.07.
 Monro had a return on equity of 7.95% and a net margin of 4.31%.
 The firm had revenue of $347.70 million during the quarter, compared to analyst estimates of $339.13 million.
 During the same period last year, the company earned $0.39 EPS.
 Monro’s quarterly revenue was up 20.5% compared to the same quarter last year.
-As a group, analysts expect that Monro, Inc. will post 2.17 earnings per share for the current fiscal year.
+As a group, sell-side analysts forecast that Monro, Inc. will post 2.17 EPS for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, December 21st.
 Investors of record on Tuesday, December 7th will be paid a dividend of $0.26 per share.
 This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.79%.
 The ex-dividend date is Monday, December 6th.
 Monro’s dividend payout ratio is currently 63.80%.